Where are the seminars held?

 Can I contribute to Incite Seminars?

 Glad you asked!
 Yes.
 Click one of the donate buttons at the bottom of this page, and 100% of your donation will go toward scholarships.
-You can also become a patron at Patreon.
 Even the smallest amount is greatly appreciated.

 What is your refund policy?